Camp Calvin B. Matthews: Facilities

 The base had a number of buildings as well.
 It had 7 barracks, approximately 270 tents, administration buildings, quartermaster storerooms, magazines, an armory, maintenance shops, a dispensary, a service station, and a main post exchange.
 Only a few of the original Marine Corps buildings still exist.
 They are primarily located along Myers Drive in the central part of the present-day campus and were used for administrative buildings, the campus bookstore, as well as other uses over the years.
-This central location of the UCSD campus was called the Matthews Campus but is now called the University Center and Sixth College.
-A few locations on campus are named after Camp Matthews.
-They include Matthews Lane (which is part of the northern boundary of the former base) and Matthews Quad, an area in the center of the UCSD campus bound by Myers Drive, Lyman Walk, Russell Lane, and Rupertus Way.
+This central location of the UC San Diego campus was called the Matthews Campus but is now called University Center and Pepper Canyon, a few locations on campus are named after Camp Matthews.
+They include Matthews Lane (which is part of the northern boundary of the former base) and Matthews Quad, an area in the center of the UC San Diego campus bound by Myers Drive, Lyman Walk, Russell Lane, and Rupertus Way.
 The original flagpole from the base still stands on a grass island in the middle of Myers Drive.
 A monument commemorating the former base stands there as well as a fountain designed by Michael Asher which is part of the Stuart Collection.
-The rear entrance sentry booth still stands in a UCSD parking lot.
+The rear entrance sentry booth still stands near the UC San Diego Health, La Jolla parking lot.
 Drawings and graffiti left by Marine recruits still decorate the interior of the sentry booth and are now protected by plexiglas.
 Another surviving Camp Matthews building is the Ché Café.